 A school’s provision for SEND is defined as support which is additional to or different from that which is available to all students.
-This document is intended to give you information regarding the ways in which we ensure that children with SEND are educated, wherever possible, in an inclusive environment alongside their peers to enable each student to reach their potential.
+Our SEND information report is intended to give you information regarding the ways in which we ensure that children with SEND are educated, wherever possible, in an inclusive environment alongside their peers to enable each student to reach their potential.
 It may not list every skill, resource and strategy we employ in order to achieve this as these are continually developed and used to modify our provision to meet the changing requirements for individual pupils.

-Additional information about how students with SEND can be support in school can be found on the the Warwickshire Special Educational Needs and Disability page - https://www.warwickshire.gov.uk/send or via their facebook page https://www.facebook.com/WarksLocalOffer
+Additional information about how students with SEND can be supported in school can be found on the the Warwickshire Local Offer - https://www.warwickshire.gov.uk/send or via their facebook page https://www.facebook.com/WarksLocalOffer

 If you would like some targeted support and help then Warwickshire SENDIAS run by the charity KIDs can offer tailored support and help including

 - Information regarding the local offer, local policy and SEN/disability law from independently trained staff;

 - Advice for parents/carers, children and young people on gathering, understanding and interpreting information and applying it to their own situation;